Open Mainframe Project

-Open Mainframe Project is a Linux Foundation Project to encourage the use of Linux-based operating systems and open source software on mainframe computers.
-The project was announced on August 17, 2015, and was driven by IBM, a major supplier of mainframe hardware, as well as 16 other founding members, that included SUSE, CA Technologies, BMC Software, Compuware as well as clients and partners such as RSM Partner, Vicom Infinity, L3C LLP and ADP, and academic institutions such as Marist College and University of Bedfordshire.
-Coincident with the announcement, IBM also announced a partnership with Canonical to make the Ubuntu operating system available for their high-end z Systems hardware.
+Open Mainframe Project is a Linux Foundation project to encourage use of Linux-based operating systems and open-source software on mainframe computers.
+The project was announced on 17 August 2015, and was driven by IBM, a major supplier of mainframe hardware, as well as 16 other founding members, that included SUSE, CA Technologies, BMC Software, Compuware as well as clients and partners such as RSM Partner, Vicom Infinity, L3C LLP and ADP, and academic institutions such as Marist College and University of Bedfordshire.
+At the same time, IBM announced a partnership with Canonical to make the Ubuntu operating system available for its high-end z Systems hardware.

 Development priorities for the project in 2016 include OpenJDK, Docker, and Hyperledger.

 In February 2016 the Linux Foundation announced new members had joined the Open Mainframe Project: Hitachi Data Systems, Sine Nomine Associates, East Carolina University, and DataKinetics, a 35% expansion in the overall membership.
 Canonical, the organization behind Ubuntu, has also joined.
 Part of the announcement was the launch of a summer intern program.

 Projects

 Zowe

 Zowe is the first open source project for z/OS.
 It was announced in August 2018 at SHARE in St. Louis together with the open beta release of version 0.9 that contained contributions from IBM, Computer Associates, and Rocket Software.
 Version 1.0 was released in February 2019.
-In September 2019 Phoenix Software International obtained Zowe conformance for their (E)JES Command Line Interface plugins and REST API extension.
+In September 2019 Phoenix Software International obtained Zowe conformance for their (E)JES Command Line Interface plug-ins and Representational State Transfer (REST) API extension.

-Zowe narrows the skills gap between new and legacy z/OS developers by offering the choice to work with z/OS either through a Command Line Interface, a "Zowe Explorer" Visual Studio extension, a web browser served from the Zowe Application Framework, or through REST APIs and web sockets served through the API Mediation Layer.
-Zowe is an extensible platform for tools, and provides the ability for extension through CLI plugins, new applications to be added to the web desktop, and onboarding of REST APIs to the API Mediation Layer.
+z/OS may be used through a command-line interface, a "Zowe Explorer" Visual Studio extension, a web browser served from the Zowe Application Framework, or through REST APIs and web sockets served through the API Mediation Layer.
+Zowe may be extended through CLI plug-ins, new applications to be added to the web desktop, and onboarding of REST APIs to the API Mediation Layer.

-The Zowe conformance program provides certification accreditation to Independent Software Vendors (ISVs) and System Integrators (SIs) building and distributing Zowe extensions.
+The Zowe conformance program provides certification accreditation to independent software vendors (ISVs) and systems integrators (SIs) building and distributing Zowe extensions.